WANG-lp/docker-http-tunnel/README.md

 ### Declaration
 This repo is based on https://github.com/Arnie97/docker-http-tunnel.

-The origin license is MIT.
+The license is MIT.

+### SSH Configure
+The default root password is 'password' (with no quotes).

 ### English
 Chinese cloud computing startup [DaoCloud](https://daocloud.io) provides a hosting platform for docker containers.